-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (Section 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer Accelerated filer $\boxtimes$ Non-accelerated filer $\square$ (Do not check if a smaller reporting company) Smaller reporting company Indicate by a check mark whether the registrant is a shell company (as defined in Exchange Act Rule 12b-2).
-Yes $\square$ No $\boxtimes$ .
-The Registrant estimates that the aggregate market value of the Common Stock on June 30, 2016 (based upon the closing price shown on the NASDAQ Global Select Market on June 30, 2016) held by non-affiliates was \$206,175,247.
-The number of shares of Common Stock, par value \$.01, of the Registrant outstanding as of January 31, 2017 was 73,955,169 shares.
-DOCUMENTS INCORPORATED BY REFERENCE Portions of the Registrant's definitive Proxy Statement to be filed in connection with the solicitation of proxies for its 2017 Annual Meeting of Stockholders are incorporated by reference into Items 10, 11, 12, 13 and 14 under Part III hereof.
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (Section 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. ⊠ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer Accelerated filer \boxtimes Non-accelerated filer \square (Do not check if a smaller reporting company) Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by a check mark whether the registrant is a shell company (as defined in Exchange Act Rule 12b-2).
+Yes \square No \boxtimes .
+The Registrant estimates that the aggregate market value of the Common Stock on June 30, 2017 (based upon the closing price shown on the NASDAQ Global Select Market on June 30, 2017) held by non-affiliates was \$440,626,219.
+The number of shares of Common Stock, par value \$.01, of the Registrant outstanding as of January 31, 2018 was 98,606,110 shares.
+DOCUMENTS INCORPORATED BY REFERENCE CE Portions of the Registrant's definitive Proxy Statement to be filed in connection with the solicitation of proxies for its 2018 Annual Meeting of Stockholders are incorporated by reference into Items 10, 11, 12, 13 and 14 under Part III hereof or, in the event the Registrant does not prepare and file such Proxy Statement, such information shall be filed as an amendment to this Form 10-K.